 To get you started, we’ve compiled a short list of our favorite places to eat, sleep and shop, a tiny sliver of the medina to kickstart your doolesha.
 We always seek places that are locally-owned, so that all transactions are contributing to the livelihood of the community and neighborhood.

 Whenever we visit the medina, we book a personalized tour with Mdinti, a platform launched by local artisans and businesses aiming to connect travelers and Tunisians with the history, heritage, and craftsmanship of the medina of Tunis.
 Arrange walking tours by theme, explore food options, and visit artisans’ workshops.
 Their tours and experiences feel like a friend taking you around the neighborhood.
 They create engaging programs for Tunisians and visitors to connect with the medina in new ways, such as treasure hunts and cooking classes for kids, ceramic workshops, and more.
-Contact us here, and we’ll connect you with Najet at Mdinti.
+Contact us here, and we’ll connect you with Salma at Mdinti.

 EAT